 The growth of the male grooming sector is also supporting the demand for premium cosmetics dedicated to men.
 This factor is a significant growth opportunity for brands that produce men’s cosmetics.

-Cosmetic brand in China have to go for Digitalization
+Cosmetics brands in China have to go for Digitalization

 Digitization is one of the main factors that has had a direct impact on the growth of the cosmetics market. the constantly growing use of social media and, in general, the internet, have given brands the opportunity to increase awareness of the brand by Chinese consumers.

-Live streaming & KOL
+Chinese Live streaming & KOL

 Live streaming, through video app, is very popular in China and is particularly loved by Chinese users.
 Live streaming might be the perfect choice when it comes to showcasing the personalization and authenticity of your cosmetics products.